 Can you give some examples of what the extra challenges might be when reviewing cold cases?

-“First of all, understanding what happened – both at the crime scene and during previous investigations.
+“First of all, understanding what happened – from both crime scene examination and during previous investigations.
 You need to be briefed on everything properly by the police because usually the crime will have happened years beforehand.
 You need to study photographs of the crime scene, and read all relevant expert reports and eye witness statements taken at the time, and generally get as comfortable as you can with all the circumstances surrounding the crime.

 “The next thing is to find out what exhibits might still be available to examine in the case, and that can be really difficult.
 There are several cases that we’ve worked on where we’ve been back and forth to the Forensic Science Service (FSS) archive and they’re telling us ‘no you have it all, we haven’t got anything else’ but where we know they must still have something else because it says so in the original case notes.
 Usually they find it in the end.